Trina Gulliver

 Catrina Elizabeth Gulliver (born 30 November 1969) is an English professional darts player.
 She is a 10-time British Darts Organisation (BDO) Women's World Champion.
-Nicknamed Golden Girl, she was named as the 2003 BBC Midlands Sports Personality of the Year.
+Nicknamed "Golden Girl", she was named as the 2003 BBC Midlands Sports Personality of the Year.

 Early life

 The daughter of publicans, Gulliver was born in Warneford Hospital in Leamington Spa, and started playing darts at the age of two at her parents pub in Southam, Warwickshire.

 She trained as a carpenter and joiner, and later taught carpentry and joinery at Mid-Warwickshire College, Leamington Spa.

 Darts career

 From the introduction of the BDO Women's World Championship, which Gulliver won in 2001, she remained undefeated in the competition through to 2007, until her defeat in the 2008 Championship by Anastasia Dobromyslova.
-During this undefeated run Gulliver beat Francis Hoenselaar of the Netherlands to win the title on five occasions.
+During this undefeated run, Gulliver beat Francis Hoenselaar of the Netherlands to win the title on five occasions.
 Gulliver has the top three highest winning three dart averages in the Women's World Championship, all of which are higher than 90.

 During the 2008 tournament Trina stated on many occasions that she was not happy with the prize money and the game length compared to the men's competition.
 In 2008 the women's champion only received £6,000, whereas the men's champion wins £95,000 and the male competition is first to seven sets whereas the women's is first to two.
 Despite this she did not enter the inaugural (and thus so far only) PDC Women's World Championship in 2010, that offered higher prize money than the BDO version.

-Gulliver was beaten in the 2009 World Championship Final by close friend Hoenselaar.
-In 2010 Gulliver defeated Hoenselaar, Deta Hedman and Rhian Edwards all 2–0 to become World Champion for the first time since 2007.
-In 2011 Gulliver defeated Wendy Weinstadtler, Irene Armstrong and Rhian Edwards all 2–0 to successfully defend the Women's World Championship.
+Gulliver was beaten in the 2009 World Championship final by Hoenselaar.
+In 2010, Gulliver defeated Hoenselaar, Deta Hedman and Rhian Edwards all 2–0 to become world champion for the first time since 2007.
+In 2011, Gulliver defeated Wendy Weinstadtler, Irene Armstrong and Rhian Edwards all 2–0 to successfully defend the Women's World Championship.

 Gulliver won the women's British Penathlon eight times.
 She also played in the men's event on several occasions, with a best finish of 12th (out of 20 entrants) in the 2001 edition.

-Gulliver has been sponsored by the leading Global Darts Brand Winmau for over 10 Years, and in 2003 was named as the BBC Midlands Sports Personality of the Year.
+Gulliver has been sponsored by the darts brand Winmau for over 10 Years, and in 2003 was named as the BBC Midlands Sports Personality of the Year.

 She was appointed Member of the Order of the British Empire (MBE) in the 2013 Birthday Honours for services to darts and to charitable fundraising.

 She went on to win the BDO World Darts Championship one more time in 2016.

 In March 2023, 'Trina' was gifted the World Championship trophy, to act as its custodian after being bought at auction by Peter Turrell of Leisure Promotions, sponsor of the World Senior Darts, at their event in Blackpool.